johnedstone/gphotos-upload/README.md

 ## Features of this fork:
 * Using pathlib, upload.py is now compatible on Linux and Windows
+* added --dry-run --credentials, --exclude, --recurse
 * On Windows, upload.py has been tested with Anaconda Powershell Prompt
     * conda install git
     * conda install google-auth-oauthlib
 * Since path name expansion with wildcards is not available on Windows, only filenames and/or a directories are acceptable, when using upload.py on Windows.
-An example would be `z:/path/to/file z:/path/to/dir`
+An example would be `z:/path/to/file z:/path/to/dir or z:\path\to\somewhere`
 * On Linux, upload.py will take filenames directly or with path name expansion, and/or directories.
 An example would be `/path/to/file /path/to/* /path/to/dir`
-* added --dry-run --credentials, --exclude, --recurse

 ## Usage, revised